 Do’s of content moderation

-- Do: Select the moderation method that’s right for your needs – Start off by looking at what kind of content your site hosts and who your users are.
-This will help you create a clear picture of what’s required from your moderation method and setup.
-For example, the type of user-generated content found on Medium contra Facebook is very different, as their users’ behavior too.
-This makes their moderation methods and setups look different in order to fit their platform’s specific needs.
+Start off by looking at what kind of content your site hosts and who your users are.
+This will help you clearly understand what your content moderation method and setup requirements.
+For example, the type of user-generated content found on Medium contra Facebook is very different from their users’ behavior.
+This makes their moderation methods and setups look different to fit their platform’s specific needs.

-- Do: Create clear rules and guidelines for your content moderation – Rules and guidelines need to be clear for everyone who is directly involved with your online platform’s content moderation.
+Rules and guidelines must be clear for everyone directly involved with your online platform’s content moderation.
 Everyone from the data scientist developing your AI moderation to the human moderator reviewing content, regardless if they sit in-house or are outsourced to partners.
-Uncertainty in your rulebook can set your moderation efforts back; both from a financial and a user experience perspective.
+Uncertainty in your rulebook can set your moderation efforts back from a financial and user experience perspective.

-- Do: Moderate all types of content – Regardless if you’re running an online marketplace, dating site, or social media platform, your users are key contributors to your platform.
-Making sure they’re enjoying pleasant experiences and are met with quality content on your site, should be of your interest.
-To achieve this, you need to make sure your content moderation is done right.
-In a perfect world moderating all types of content on your site, from text and images to videos and 1-to-1 messages, would be ideal.
-The reality though, is that this is not an approach possible for all online platforms; for financial and technical reasons.
-If that’s your case, as a minimum approach make sure to identify your high-risk categories and content and start your moderation efforts there.
+Whether you’re running an online marketplace, dating site, or social media platform, your users are key contributors to your platform.
+Making sure they’re enjoying pleasant experiences and are met with quality website content should be of interest to you.
+To achieve this, you must ensure your content moderation is done right.
+In a perfect world, moderating all types of content on your site, from text and images to videos and 1-to-1 messages, would be ideal.
+The reality is that this is not an approach possible for all online platforms; for financial and technical reasons.
+If that’s your case, as a minimum approach, make sure to identify your high-risk categories and content and start your moderation efforts there

 Don’ts of content moderation

-- Don’t: misinterpret what good content is – Quality content is key to building user trust and achieving a splendid user experience on your online platform, but it’s important to understand what good content is.
-Don’t make the mistake of misinterpreting good content and end up rejecting user-generated content simply because it’s of negative nature.
-For example, a negative comment or review following a transaction can still be good content, as long as no harsh language is used of course.
+Quality content is key to building user trust and achieving a splendid user experience on your online platform, but it’s important to understand good content.
+Don’t make the mistake of misinterpreting good content and ending up rejecting user-generated content simply because it’s of negative nature.
+For example, a negative comment or review following a transaction can still be good content as long as no harsh language is used.
 Genuine content is what you want, as it enhances quality and user trust.